nesciosium/CY_BSE_Portfolio/index.md

      width="600"
      height="500" />

-Figure: A Snippet of the Python Code that Runs the Machine Learning Model
+Figure 5: A Snippet of the Python Code that Runs the Machine Learning Model

 **Challenges/Complications:**
 Downloading: